filipo203/NoughtsAndCrosses/README.md

 - Initial release, including game, UI elements, viewmodel and game reset functionalities.

 ## Planned future improvements: 📌
-- Improve UI elements and make the app look more interactive.
+- ~~Improve UI elements and make the app look more interactive.~~ ✅
 - Keep a record for how many winning games each player has achieved.
 - Research other game modes associated to this game and integrate green-lit ideas into the app.
 - Follow up to previous point, build a navigation system throughout the app and its game modes.